vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/008_kAmAtmA/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (35. 21), in the rites concerning women, with vi.
 9 and 102 and ii.
 30, for bringing a woman under one's control.

 ## Translations